pdefusco/CDE_121_HOL/step_by_step_guides/english/part_00_setup.md

 ### 2. Local Deployment Instructions

-Run the deployment script with:
+Clone this repository to your machine.
+Then run the deployment script with:

 ```
 % ./setup/deploy_hol.sh <docker-user> <cdp-workload-user> <number-of-participants> <storage-location>